A high-resolution view of the filament of gas between Abell 399 and Abell 401 from the Atacama Cosmology Telescope and MUSTANG-2: Introduction

 \section{Introduction}

 A significant discrepancy between the total quantity of baryonic matter readily observable in the local Universe and that measured at high redshift in the Lyman-alpha forest or predicted by big bang nucleosynthesis has long been noted.
-Early estimates by \citet{fukugita/hogan/peebles:1998} indicated that these `missing baryons' could be in plasma outside of galaxy clusters, a hypothesis that found robust support in hydrodynamical simulations \citep{cen/ostriker:1999}.
-According to this theory, a significant fraction must reside in the diffuse (${\sim}10{-}100$ times the mean baryon density), ${\sim}10^5{-}10^7\,\si{\kelvin}$ gas known as the warm-hot intergalactic medium (WHIM), with ${\sim}30\%$ of the baryons in the low-redshift universe found in the outskirts of galaxy clusters and along the filaments of the dark matter web connecting them \citep{tuominen/etal:2021}.
-This explanation is now supported by multiple types of observation.
-Measurements of the frequency dispersion of localized fast radio bursts, which is determined by the total quantity of plasma along the line of sight, have provided results consistent with the predictions for the total baryon density \citep{macquart/etal:2020}.
-Stacking- and power spectrum-based studies with Sunyaev-Zeldovich (SZ) effect (introduced below) provide further evidence.
-Recent measurements of the kinematic SZ effect, which is proportional to the average momentum of ionized gas, reveal a large quantity of baryons beyond the virial radii of clusters, as predicted by theory \citep{planck/etal:2016,schaan/etal:2021,kusiak/etal:2021}.
+Early estimates by \citet{fukugita/hogan/peebles:1998} (see also \citealt{fukugita/peebles:2004}) indicated that these `missing baryons' could be in plasma outside of galaxy clusters, a hypothesis that found robust support in hydrodynamical simulations \citep{cen/ostriker:1999,cen/ostriker:2006}.
+According to this theory, a significant fraction must reside in the diffuse (${\sim}10{-}100$ times the mean baryon density), ${\sim}10^5{-}10^7\,\si{\kelvin}$ gas known as the warm-hot intergalactic medium (WHIM), with ${\sim}30\%$ of the baryons in the low-redshift universe found in the outskirts of galaxy clusters and along the filaments of the dark matter web connecting them (\citealt{tuominen/etal:2021}; see also \citealt{shull/smith/danforth:2012,martizzi/etal:2019,galarraga-espinosa/etal:2021}).
+Measurements of the frequency dispersion of localized fast radio bursts, which is determined by the total quantity of plasma along the line of sight, have recently provided results consistent with the predictions for the total baryon density \citep{macquart/etal:2020}, and multiple types of observation now support the expectations for where the missing baryons are located.
+Stacking- and power spectrum-based studies with Sunyaev-Zeldovich (SZ) effect (introduced below) are one line of evidence.
+Measurements of the kinematic SZ effect, which is proportional to the average momentum of ionized gas, have revealed a large quantity of baryons beyond the virial radii of clusters, as predicted by theory \citep{planck/etal:2016,tanimura/etal:2021,schaan/etal:2021,kusiak/etal:2021}.
 The signal from the thermal SZ effect, which depends on the gas pressure, has been detected between stacked pairs of galaxies \citep{degraaff/etal:2019,tanimura/etal:2019,tanimura/etal:2020a}, indicative of baryons in intercluster filaments.
 A stacking approach has also recently been successfully applied to \textit{ROSAT} X-ray data \citep{tanimura/etal:2020b}.
-Finally, by exploiting lines-of-sight to quasars that pass through the axes between known cluster pairs, possible Lyman-alpha absorption from filamentary gas has been reported \citep[e.g.,][]{tejos/etal:2016,pessa/etal:2018,bouma/richter/wendt:2021}.
+A final technique is to search for absorption lines in the spectra of quasars caused by intervening WHIM, and recent possible detections have been made with \ion{O}{vi}, \ion{O}{vii}, \ion{O}{viii} and \ion{H}{i} absorption \citep[e.g.,][]{tejos/etal:2016,nicastro/etal:2018,pessa/etal:2018,Nevalainen2019,bouma/richter/wendt:2021}.